9 Ways to Calculate ROI on Local SEO

 #2: Increased Click-Through Rate (CTR)

-Check the Google Search Console to see if you’re getting more clicks on the targeted keywords than you use to.
+Check the Google Search Console to see if you’re getting more clicks on the targeted keywords than you used to.
 Save the data in a spreadsheet since it doesn’t go beyond 90 days.
 The CTR is what matters because it’ll let you know if traffic is actually clicking through to your website.
 If you aren’t seeing improvement there, it’s time to re-write your title tags.

 #3: Track Phone Calls from Web Leads

 With call tracking software, you can have leads call a different phone number based on how they are getting to your website.
-The tracking system will connect with analytics and counted as a conversion, and attributed back to the source.
+The tracking system will connect with analytics and be counted as a conversion, and attributed back to the source.

 As helpful as this can be, it’s important to display a consistent phone number for your business across the web because not doing so can negatively affect your ranking.
 Code your business phone number into your site with schema and monitor local citations to make sure tracking numbers aren’t picked up elsewhere.